wynwxst/StikDebug/README.md

    make clean  # Clean previous build make package  # Rebuild
    ```
+> [!WARNING]

-> **Note:** The Makefile build creates an unsigned IPA in the `packages` directory.
+> The Makefile build creates an unsigned IPA in the `packages` directory.
 While this is useful for quick builds, please use Xcode for development and debugging.
 When submitting pull requests or reporting issues, ensure you've tested your changes thoroughly using Xcode.

 ## Contributing
 ```sh